TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 4. Why TTV matters for cash flow and runway

-TTV shows when cash moves in and out, helping you forecast runway and spot seasonality:
+TTV shows when cash moves in and out.
+This helps you forecast cash runway and spot seasonality quickly.

-- Rising TTV = more cash coming in
+- Rising TTV means more cash coming in

-- Falling TTV = signals to conserve cash
+- Falling TTV signals an opportunity to conserve cash

-With Runway’s scenario tools, you can model different TTV paths and instantly see their impact on cash runway and resources.
+Scrappy finance teams and model owners need robust simulation and scenarios to take control of their data without vendor bottlenecks.
+With Runway’s scenario tools, you can model different TTV paths and instantly see their impact on resources.
+This unlocks true cross-team planning inside companies of any size.

 5. How can finance teams grow their TTV?